The Utah Labor Commission

-- In order to process allowable costs in a timely manner and before the ending of the fiscal year, requests for payment and invoices submitted during the fourth quarter of the WPS grant, must be submitted by COB on June 28th, 2014.
+- ***Please note: In order to process allowable costs in a timely manner and before the ending of the fiscal year, requests for payment and invoices submitted during the fourth quarter of the WPS grant, must be submitted by COB on July 9th, 2013.

 - Reimbursement requests for items not outlined within the scope of work statement will not be allowable expenses for the purposes of this grant.